Valdecy/C4.5/README.md

 * Finnaly a prediction function - prediction_dt_c45( ) - is also included.

 # Acknowledgement
-This section is dedicated for the all the people that helped to improve or correct the code.
+This section is dedicated to all the people that helped to improve or correct the code.
 Thank you very much!

 * Patrick Eiselt (26.02.2019) - Germany